tamberg/pi-tastic/README.md

     INFO ...
 [EnvironmentTelemetry] Send: barometric_pressure=0.000000kPa, relative_humidity=44.970856RH, temperature=29.905394degC

 ## Receive sensor data
-On the receiving Pi, to receive sensor data.
+On the receiving Pi, to receive any sensor data.

 Make sure to [set the known PSK](#set-a-known-psk) of a sender.